UoB-COMSM0166/2025-group-19/README.md

     <tr>
         <td>Biodiversity</td>
         <td>
             a.
-Optimising energy efficiency in development can help reduce power consumption and carbon emissions.<br>
+Raises awareness about Earth’s diverse wildlife and encourages players to appreciate and protect nature.<br>
             b.
-Lower demand for electricity can indirectly reduce pollution and deforestation, benefiting ecosystems and biodiversity.
+Lower demand for resources can indirectly reduce pollution and deforestation, benefiting ecosystems and biodiversity.
         </td>
     </tr>
     <tr>
         <td>Energy</td>
         <td>
             a.
-Raises awareness about Earth’s diverse wildlife and encourages players to appreciate and protect nature.
+Optimising energy efficiency in development can help reduce power consumption and carbon emissions.
         </td>
     </tr>
     <tr>
         <td>Logistics</td>
         <td>
             a.
-Highlights the importance of wildlife conservation and sustainability.<br>
-            b.
-Reduces the need for excessive hardware manufacturing by optimising development practices.
+Reduced need for excessive hardware manufacturing also reduces the need for physical transportation of components.
         </td>
     </tr>
     <tr>